Negative Sampling in Recommendation: A Survey and Future Directions: Negative Sampling in Multiple Practical Recommendation Scenarios

 \section{Negative Sampling in Multiple Practical Recommendation Scenarios}

-The field of recommendation systems is replete with a vast spectrum of diverse recommendation scenarios.
-This diversity stems from user demands, historical behaviors, and heterogeneous applications, thereby incorporating the field with a blend of challenges and prospects \cite{gao2022causal, chen2023bias}.
-Benefits from its superior performance and easy-to-employ character, negative sampling methods have garnered significant attention from researchers and practitioners in recommendation \cite{C32,C13,D4,E3}.
-Some researchers have attempted to design a universal approach to constructing a negative sampling method that is suitable for all recommendation scenarios \cite{RealHNS}.
-Nonetheless, the employment, objective, and data availability significantly vary across diverse recommendation scenarios, leading to the absence of a negative sampling algorithm that can comprehensively encompass all recommendation scenarios.
-In this section, we undertake an in-depth exploration of the distinctiveness of various recommendation scenarios, delineating subtle disparities in the negative sampling methodologies under the same recommendation scenarios.
+The field of recommender systems is replete with a vast spectrum of diverse scenarios, which stems from user demands, historical behaviors, and heterogeneous applications, thereby incorporating the field with a blend of challenges and prospects \cite{gao2022causal, chen2023bias}.
+Benefits from its superior performance and easy-to-employ character, negative sampling has garnered significant attention from researchers and practitioners in recommendation \cite{C32,C13,D4,E3}.
+Some researchers have attempted to design a universal negative sampling method that is suitable for all recommendation scenarios \cite{RealHNS}.
+Nonetheless, the employment, objective, and data availability significantly vary across diverse scenarios, leading to the absence of a negative sampling algorithm that can comprehensively encompass all recommendation scenarios.
+In this section, we undertake an in-depth exploration of the distinctiveness of various recommendation scenarios, delineating subtle disparities in the negative sampling methodologies under the same scenarios.
 Ultimately, we conclude with a comprehensive discussion and outlook concerning the paradigm of tailored negative sampling techniques for each specific scenario.
-Specifically, the subsequent discussions span five pivotal recommendation scenarios in the following subsections: Collaborative-guided Recommendation, Sequential Recommendation, Multi-modal Recommendation, Multi-behavior Recommendation, Cross-domain Recommendation and CL-enhanced Recommendation.
+Specifically, the subsequent discussions span six pivotal recommendation scenarios in the following subsections: Collaborative-guided Recommendation, Sequential Recommendation, Multi-modal Recommendation, Multi-behavior Recommendation, Cross-domain Recommendation and CL-enhanced Recommendation.
 These discrete discussions and analyses illustrate the adaptability and customization inherent to negative sampling strategies, a fundamental prerequisite for optimizing recommendation algorithms in diverse recommendation contexts.